rumpkernel/buildrump.sh/README.md

   `$PATH`.
 You can now do fast build iteration for kernel components by going to the appropriate directory and running `rumpmake dependall && rumpmake install`.

+- You can list the NetBSD source dates used by `./buildrump.sh checkout` by running `./checkout.sh listdates`.

 - Assuming you have a commit bit to NetBSD, you can use HEAD from NetBSD src and be able to commit your changes to NetBSD from src with the